 - 1. Be citizens of the United States; - 2.
 Be a resident taxpayer of the District; - 3.
 Have resided within the District for the one year immediately preceding their election; - 4.
 Be at least 24 years of age; - 5.
 Not be delinquent in state income, or personal property tax or real property on their residence.
 If the Board member is a corporate officer of a fee office, that office can't be delinquent on any state tax; - 6.
-Not have been found guilty of or pled guilty to a felony under the federal laws of the United States of America, to a felony under Missouri law, or to an offense committed in another state which would be considered a felony in Missouri; - 7.
+Not have been guilty of or plead guilty to a felony under the federal laws of the United States of America, to a felony under Missouri law, or to an offense committed in another state that would be considered a felony in Missouri; - 7.
 Not be a registered sex offender; and - 8.
 Be in compliance with all Missouri Ethics Commission requirements.

-Adoption Date(s): June 15, 2020; Updated: August 16, 2021; Updated October 17, 2022
+Adoption Date(s): July 1, 2020; Updated March 24, 2022; Updated October 20, 2022